Melanie&Nicholas

 Melanie working diligently on a detailed cat portrait at her ergonomic tilted drawing desk inside the natural-light-filled studio.
 Working on a cat portrait at my drawing desk

 Nicholas signing his completed oil painting of a cat portrait, demonstrating the personal touch given to each artwork.
-Nicholas signing one of his cat paintings
+Nicholas signing one of his paintings

 Signing Off with Care

-This photo shows Nicholas signing one of his cat portraits.
+This photo shows Nicholas signing one of his portraits.
 Every painting and drawing we create is completed entirely by us, right here in our little studio.
 It’s a hands-on, personal process from start to finish, which is why we often have fairly long waiting lists.

 Behind the Scenes of Artwork Photography